lambdamikel/Busch-2090/README.md

 - ``SPI`` library
 - ``SD`` library

 ### Future Work

-1. Test all op-codes more thoroughly for correct behavior, correct Carry and Zero flag behavior, etc. Lunar Lander now works, so I have faith that there are not a lot of outstanding issues!
-2. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
-This might require a simple transistor or Darlington driver.
+1. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic (or use a additional digital outputs for this - would work for Mega version only, though).
+This might also require a simple transistor or Darlington driver.
-3. With 2. done, control a Speech Synthesizer from these ports.
+2. With 1. done, control a Speech Synthesizer from these ports.
 A Speech Synthesizer extension board was announced as early as 1983 by Busch, in the Microtronic Manual Vol. 1, but was never released.
-4. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
+3. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
 I did not really use them a lot in 1983.